Hovnanian Enterprises, Inc. (HOV) CEO Ara Hovnanian on Q4 2020 Results - Earnings Call Transcript

 Ara Hovnanian

 Thanks, Jeff.
 2020 has been a challenging year from many perspectives.
 And I hope all of you and your families remain safe and healthy.
-In late March and early April, I couldn't have imagined a scenario where demand for new homes would be as strong as it's been over the past 7 months.
-Or that we'd be building and selling more homes than last year with roughly 50% of our associates across the country working from home.
+In late March and early April, I couldn't have imagined a scenario where demand for new homes would be as strong as it's been over the past 7 months or that we'd be building and selling more homes than last year with roughly 50% of our associates across the country working from home.
 Yes, that's exactly where we find ourselves today.

 I'm going to review our full year and fourth quarter results and then address the current market environment.
 Then as usual, Larry Sorsby will follow me with more detail before the Q&A. As the number of COVID cases rise across the country, we continue to keep the safety and well-being of our associates, customers and trade partners, a top priority.